Food Truck Branding: The Definitive Guide

-When considering logo design, plan a logo that communicates your brand and also will look amazing at large scale, emblazoned across the side of your truck.
+When considering logo design, plan a logo that communicates your brand and also will look amazing on a large scale, emblazoned across the side of your truck.

 When designing your website, model the website after your truck design.

-Here are a few items to take into consideration when discussing your truck design with your design team…
+Here are a few items to consider when discussing your truck design with your design team…

 You have two options for executing the design for your truck.
 Vinyl wrap or painting.

-Wraps are printed and then laminated to protect the design so that it will wear well for several years without any worry of paint chipping.
-And, the wrap physically covers your truck, providing it with an extra layer of protection from the elements.
+Wraps are printed and then laminated to protect the design to wear well for several years without any worry of paint chipping.
+And the wrap physically covers your truck, providing it with an extra layer of protection from the elements.

-Most wraps come with a 3 – 5 year warranty and cost from $2500 – $5000.
-In exchange for the professional appearance a wrap provides, they are well worth the expense.
+Most wraps come with a 3-5 year warranty and cost from $2500 – $5000.
+In exchange for the professional appearance a wrap provides, a wrap is well worth the expense.

 If you’re aiming for a simpler look or simply a slightly lower cost, painting can be a great option as well.